-However, there is something you can do in an attempt to wipe the slate clean.
+Now you've done it.
+You've somehow managed to offend someone, step on their toes, or even injure them in some way.
+The thing about mistakes is that they can't be taken back.
+However, there is something you can do to attempt to wipe the slate clean.
 You can send a sincere apology letter.
 It might not erase the mistake, but it will open the door to communication and - whether the other party admits it or not - take away some of their pain.

 A sincere apology letter comes right out and says what you did wrong.
 There's no beating around the bush or saying something backhanded like, "I'm sorry you felt hurt."
 A sincere apology quickly highlights your wrongdoing and then expresses remorse for the misstep.

 In the end, whether your apology is accepted or not, you can rest assured that you did the right thing by taking responsibility for your actions.
 You can't control the behavior of others, only your own.

 The key difference between a personal and professional letter is the tone.
 A letter to a friend or family member can take on a more casual tone, while a professional apology letter will err on the side of formality.

 [Express remorse.]
 I apologize for demeaning you during your presentation yesterday.
 You spent a lot of time and effort crafting a speech and I nitpicked and publicly embarrassed you in front of your peers.

 [Take responsibility.]
 I know that I hurt your feelings when I behaved without any restraint.
 Beyond that, I made the difficult task of public speaking almost unbearable, when I chastised you like that in the conference room.